magnolia-cms/headless-documentation/docs/getting-started/installation.md

 ## Overview

-In this section we are going to make our system ready to install and develop the demo projects.
+In this section we are going to make our local system ready to install and develop the demo projects.

 ## Preparation